SAP/fundamental-styles/docs/pages/components/tree.md

 ## Tree with Expanded Level 1
 When Level 1 is expanded to show Level 2, Level 2 is idented by 1.5rem. <br>
-Only Level 1 tree (ul element) needs to have the `expanded-level-*` modifier class in order to keep track of which level is currently expanded.
+The `expanded-level-*` modifier class should only be applied to the Level 1 tree (ul element) in order to keep track of which level is currently expanded.
 {% capture tree %}
 <ul role="tree" aria-label="Root Tree" id="TREE1L1" class="fd-tree level-1 expanded-level-1">
     <li role="treeitem" aria-level="1" aria-expanded="true" class="fd-tree__item">